ORESoftware/r2g/readme.md

 > This will not work with MS Windows.
 Only MacOS and *nix.
 > If you are interested in getting to work on Windows, pls file a ticket.
 >
+> On MacOS, you may need Bash version 4.
+MacOS comes with Bash version 3 by default.
+>

 <br>